 Step 1: Pre-Plan

 Location: Make sure the venue you have chosen, is adequate for the proposed event.
 Do not forget to consider the impact on the local community, how easy it will be for people to get to the venue and any car parking requirements.
-Consider the suitability of the venue and any existing hazards, which may be on the site such as water hazards, overhead power lines etc. Consider whether or not emergency routes will be adequate.
+Inspect the venue, its suitability for the event and any existing hazards which may already be present on the site, such as water hazards, overhead power lines etc. Assess whether emergency routes will be adequate.

-Date: Consider the time of year, including the consequences of extreme weather conditions at an outside event.
+Date: Evaluate the time of year, including the consequences of extreme weather conditions at an outside event.
 Some parks have license restrictions depending on the time of year.
 The day of the week and time will also need consideration regarding the nature of the event.
-You will probably need to arrange lighting for an evening function and the level of amplified noise should considered.
+You will probably need to arrange lighting for an evening function and the level of amplified noise should be discussed with the Lampton GreenSpace 360 (GS360) Communities Manager and Licensing Team at the London Borough of Hounslow.
 The event should not clash with any other major events in the area.

-Audience: Are particular groups or types of people to be targeted, such as young children, teenagers, the elderly or disabled?
-If so, specific facilities may be required to accommodate them or additional stewards to ensure adequate safety standards are maintained.
+Audience: Is the event aimed at targeted groups, such as young children, teenagers, the elderly or disabled?
+If so, specific facilities may be required to accommodate them or additional stewards should be provided to ensure adequate safety standards are maintained.

-Activities: Decide on the type of activities to be held.
-If possible also try to establish the size of the proposed event and whether or not an entrance fee will be charged.
-Please note animals are not permitted to participate or used at events for any purpose.
+Activities: Decide on the type of activities to be held, establish the size of the proposed event and whether an entrance fee will be charged.
+Please note: the presence of animals at an event will need prior approval from the GS360 Communities Manager.

 Equipment: Will the activities require the use of any specialist equipment such as fairground rides, bungee jumping and inflatable bouncing devices?
-If so, does this equipment pose any specific hazards?
-Will a particular activity need barriers etc?
+If so, does this equipment pose any specific hazard?
+Will any activity need barriers etc?
 Please refer to page 9 of the Terms and Conditions pack for information regarding required documentation for specialist equipment.

 Event Risks: Please remember that organisers of events have a legal responsibility to ensure the Health, Safety and Welfare of any employees, volunteer helpers or contractors involved in arranging the event and to the public and participants attending.
 Carrying out a detailed risk assessment should ensure this.
 All hazards associated with the event should be identified, the level of risk assessed and appropriate action taken to reduce these risks to an acceptable level.
 All events must comply with recognised safety standards and you must take all reasonable precautions to ensure the event takes place safely.

 Liaison: Build links with the local police, fire brigade, ambulance and first aid providers.
 Tell them about the event and ask them for advice.
-Decide what additional information is required regarding specific activities and make contact with the council and/or the relevant organisations.
+Decide what additional information is required regarding specific activities and contact the council and/or the relevant organisations to make them aware of the event and seek the required permissions where necessary.

-Attendance: The organiser must estimate the number of attendees likely to attend the event and consider its duration.
-Portable toilets and first aid requirements should be based on these estimations.
+Attendance: The organiser must estimate the number of attendees to host at the event and consider its duration, in order to provide adequate facilities, such as portable toilets and first aid requirements should be based on these estimations.
 Advice is given in the HSE Event Safety Guide mentioned above.
 The provision of drinking water will be necessary.
 Depending upon the scale of the event, refreshments and other facilities may be required.
 Provision also needs to be made for lost children, missing persons, baby changing and lost property.